DykemaBill/virustracker/README.md

 - Add options to disable logs automatically and via configuration -
 - Add option to control location of config and logs -
 - Authorization page to modify config from web page -
+- Clean-up status page so it looks better -
 - Add country maps and remove embedded world map - Started Dash branch
 - Look into direct OData access to Johns Hopkins University or other JSON API such as ESRI -